gameflorist/dunedynasty/README.md

 ### Portable mode

-If you place `dunedynasty.cfg` in the same directory as the dunedynasty executable, _Dune Dynasty_ will operate in portable mode - keeping everything (e.g. savegames) inside the install directory.
+If you place `dunedynasty.cfg` in the same directory as the dunedynasty executable (or `Dune Dynasty.app` using the MacOS App-Bundle), _Dune Dynasty_ will operate in portable mode - keeping everything (e.g. savegames) inside the install directory.

 ### Video Settings